MazenSalama/EasyMatchy/README.md

 Text Mining using Match Words From Multiple Files : for Clinical Notes

+# Background

+Fuzzy string matching is a technique to find strings that match a pattern approximately not exactly.
+It is a type of search that will find matches even when users misspell words or enter only some partial words for the search.
+It is also known as approximate string matching.

 ## Project Concept

 - load txt Note File